-In some instances, most often at the initial consultation due to the intensity of some of the symptoms, it may be difficult to have much treatment time, however the case history along with a chat with the mother and possibly father together often provides enough information to provide advice and suggestions to help matters along.
 Parents often find with hands-on treatment their baby relaxes and enjoys the experience.
-In the simplest terms, this relaxation is an element of treatment that facilitates a release of tension, and this tension can be the obstacle to the baby being able to self-sooth, and sustain themselves comfortably with a healthy amount of loving support from the parents.
+In the simplest terms, this relaxation is an element of treatment that facilitates a release of tension, and this tension can be the obstacle to the baby being able to comfortably self-regulate and enjoy the loving care their parents provide.

 - Mechanical Neck Pain

 - Sciatica & Trapped Nerves

 - General Acute & Chronic Backache & Pain